 In today’s guide, we’ll discuss different types of pool lights and their stand-out features.
 If you have a creative side, you’ll love experimenting with pool lights, available in numerous shapes, colours, and sizes.

 Are you ready to make a splash?
 Let’s dive in!

 Before we look at different pool lighting options, you’ll see that we’ve divided the guide into parts.
 This section will look at standard pool lights, followed by a discussion on underwater lighting, LED floodlights, and pool garden lighting.
 So let’s begin.

 There was a time when incandescent lights were the top choice for customers, owing to their affordable price and glorious golden hue.
 By heating a filament, these lights produce a warm, yellow glow to brighten the area around your pool.
 They create the perfect setting for spending time with your family and relaxing by the poolside.

 Although modern CFL lights have replaced incandescent bulbs, they still retain their attractiveness.
 The water looks green when the lights come on, with the yellow and blue colours combining to form a striking combination.

-Nowadays, it's slightly more expensive to maintain incandescent lights as they need replacement twice a year.
-Unless you have a healthy budget and are ready to undertake the arduous task of maintenance, it would be best to check out other options.
+Nowadays, it’s slightly more expensive to maintain incandescent lights as they need replacement twice a year.
+Unless you have a healthy budget and are ready to undertake the arduous maintenance task, it would be best to check out other options.

-Be it surface level or underwater lighting; it's difficult to look past LEDs.
-These lights are highly popular and work for both in-ground and above-ground pools.
+Be it surface level or underwater lighting, it isn’t easy to look past LEDs.
+These lights are trendy and work for both in-ground and above-ground pools.
 Furthermore, they have incredible power but use only a fraction of their energy compared to other lights.

 Thanks to their long-lasting performance, you won’t need to replace LEDs until after several years.
 To give you an idea, the average LED lasts over 50,000 hours, making them one of the most efficient lighting options available out there.